 - For colored films, we recommend CineStill film’s C41 “Color Simplified” solution.
 It’s affordable and does not require anything additional other than the film and developing tank.
-It is a straightforward process, and all the chemicals you need to get started.
+It is a straightforward process, and has all the chemicals you need to get started.

-- For black and white films, we recommend CineStill film’s DF96 “Developer & Fix” solution.
+- For black and white films, we recommend CineStill film’s DF96 “Developer & Fix” Monobath solution.
 It’s one of the fastest developing solutions on the market and can develop film in only 3 minutes without multiple chemicals to keep track of.
 Not only is it effective, but it’s also affordable for beginners.
 Keep in mind that you do need to follow the directions precisely in regards to develop time and temperature with specific films and ISOs.

-These solutions are our top choices because of how simple they are.
-They are all-in-one solutions that require minimal measuring and mixing — meaning that it will be quicker and error-free.
+These solutions are our top choices for beginners because of how simple they are use.
+They are all-in-one solutions that require minimal measuring and mixing — meaning that it will be quicker and less prone to error.
 All you need to do is mix these chemicals with water, and they are ready to be used.
-These solutions are designed to be easy for beginners, and it holds true in real-time.
+These solutions are designed to be easy for beginners and it holds true.

 Is Developing Film at Home Dangerous?

 - Don’t inhale them more than necessary.
-Work in a room with vents or windows, as fumes may potentially irritate a person with pre-existing conditions.
+Work in a room with vents or windows, as fumes may potentially irritate a person with pre-existing conditions like asthma.

 - Wear gloves, goggles, and apron, and long sleeves.
 Don’t let chemicals touch bare skin or get into your eyes.

 - Dispose of darkroom chemicals properly.
 Darkroom chemicals cannot be discarded down the sink like other liquids, as they will damage your plumbing, septic system (if you have one), and can harm the environment.